rpires71/milestone2/README.md

 Typing a city or region, browsing relevant places of interest, and viewing them on the map is what users should be able to do.
 To concentrate on the aspects that matter most for planning, they should be able to refine what they see.

 **Acceptance Criteria**
-- [ ] The tone is clear, supportive, and easy to understand.
+- [X] The tone is clear, supportive, and easy to understand.
-- [ ] Results are displayed clearly, and the search input accepts city or region names.
+- [X] Results are displayed clearly, and the search input accepts city or region names.
-- [ ] The selected destination is centred on the map.
+- [X] The selected destination is centred on the map.
-- [ ] A call-to-action or link to Bookings and other pages is visible.
+- [X] A link to Packages and other pages is visible.
-- [ ] Essential information (such as name and rating) is displayed for each location.
-- [ ] Links to other pages are visible.
+- [X] Links to other pages are visible.
-- [ ] The Booking/Enquiry page or a more detailed view is accessible through map features and links.
-- [ ] The site is responsive and accessible across desktop, laptop, tablet, and mobile.
+- [X] The site is responsive and accessible across desktop, laptop, tablet, and mobile.

 **Tasks**
-- [ ] Manage basic error states (e.g. “No results found”) and validate the search input.
+- [X] Manage basic error states (e.g. “No results found”) and validate the search input.
-- [ ] Include a contact information.
+- [X] Include a contact information.
-- [ ] When filter buttons are adjusted, map markers are updated according to the implemented filter logic.
+- [X] When filter buttons are adjusted, map markers are updated according to the implemented filter logic.
-- [ ] Feature quick-access links to other pages.
+- [X] Feature quick-access links to other pages.
-- [ ] In addition to the map (optional but beneficial), a summary panel or list view of places is displayed.
-- [ ] Test readability and responsiveness across desktop, laptop, tablet, and mobile.
+- [X] Test readability and responsiveness across desktop, laptop, tablet, and mobile.

 ### 3. Travel Enthusiasts and Explorers